whale2186/crm-r-e/README.md

 This project was built to learn and demonstrate how the MERN stack works end-to-end.
 It’s not meant to be fancy — just clean, simple, and functional.
-The goal was to show a working CRUD setup with MongoDB Atlas, Express routes, and a small React frontend — and to deploy everything using Render’s free services.
+The goal was to show a working CRUD setup with MongoDB Atlas, Express routes, and a small React frontend.

 ---